She's Funny That Way (film): Casting

 When the script was originally written, Bogdanovich envisioned John Ritter, Cybill Shepherd and co-writer Louise Stratten in the lead roles.
 In 2012, when the film was officially announced, Wilson, Brie Larson, and Olivia Wilde were signed on in lead roles.
 Larson was to play the call girl-turned-ingenue actress and Wilde would play the role of her therapist.
 Jason Schwartzman was also rumored to be in negotiations to play Wilde's playwright boyfriend.
 Due to production delays, Wilson is the only actor to remain with the project.
 In February 2013, it was announced that Jennifer Aniston would replace Wilde in the role of the therapist, the same time Kathryn Hahn, Cybill Shepherd, and Eugene Levy were announced as cast members.
 Aniston was initially offered the part of Delta Simmons, Arnold Albertson's wife, but she favored the role of the therapist, in which she was cast.
 Despite the commencement of filming on July 11, 2013, Imogen Poots and Richard Lewis were announced for roles of the ingenue and her father on July 22, with Will Forte taking the role of a playwright two days later.
 The same week, the casting of Joanna Lumley, Debi Mazar, Rhys Ifans, Lucy Punch, Ahna O'Reilly, and Jake Hoffman was set.

 Filming

 Principal photography lasted 29 days, commencing on July 11, 2013, in New York City.
+Bogdanovich's original version, titled Squirrels to the Nuts lasted 113 minutes.
+However, he was compelled to change the film (along with its title) in order to get a release, which saw the eventual 94 minute version released to theaters that saw a modified opening and ending, deletions of music (such as the stylings of Frank Sinatra and Tom Petty), and a framing device of an interview that cuts in and out through the film.